Fire Damaged House for Sale in Hillsboro, OR: Sell Faster, Smarter

 What is Fire Cash Buyer?

 Fire Cash Buyer is the investment arm of House Fire Solutions.
-We purchase fire-damaged homes directly for cash, typically closing in 14–21 days.
+We purchase fire damaged homes directly for cash, typically closing in 14 to 21 days.
 We also help homeowners get competing offers from other investors to ensure they receive fair market value.

-What happens if I don’t sell my fire-damaged house in Hillsboro?
+What happens if I do not sell my fire damaged house in Hillsboro?

 Does House Fire Solutions service areas near Hillsboro, OR?